-- A.1.1.1 Continue to identify and update desirable densities for each land use classification by calibrating densities to match the existing and historic buildings in the city, and revise plans and regulations to ensure their achievement within all City Regulatory Documents. - A.1.1.2 All residential land development regulations enacted or amended must be consistent with the Comprehensive Plan. - A.1.1.3 The City shall continue to enforce its tree protection, landscaping, and buffering regulations as well as the protection of the right-of- way. - A.1.1.4 The City shall update its Land Development Regulations to include building form standards which help preserve the unique character of the community at a residential and pedestrian scale. - A.1.1.5 The City shall continue to manage, preserve, and construct facilities that provide diverse opportunities to all residents for both passive and active recreation, including parks, nature preserves, trails and bikeways, dune crossovers, waterway accesses, and associated amenities. - A.1.1.6 The City shall expand opportunities for public access to the beach, the Intracoastal Waterway, and associated creeks and marshes for passive and natural resource based recreational activities.
+A.1.1.1 Continue to identify and update desirable densities for each land use classification by calibrating densities to match the existing and historic buildings in the city, and revise plans and regulations to accommodate same within all City Regulatory Documents.
+A.1.1.2 All residential land development regulations enacted or amended must be consistent with the Comprehensive Plan.
+A.1.1.3 The City shall continue to enforce its tree protection, landscaping, and buffering regulations as well as to protect its right-of- way.
+A.1.1.4 The City shall update its Land Development Regulations to include building form standards which help preserve the unique character of the community at a residential and pedestrian scale.
+A.1.1.5 The City shall continue to manage, preserve, and construct facilities that provide diverse opportunities to all residents for both passive and active recreation, including parks, nature preserves, trails and bikeways, dune crossovers, waterway accesses, and associated amenities.
+A.1.1.6 The City shall expand opportunities for passive and nature-based recreation, including more public access to the Intracoastal Waterway and associated creeks and marshes, and improvements to beach access points to better serve people of all ages and abilities.